kabisa/theguild.nl/draft/phoenix_presence_with_live_view.md

 # Using Phoenix Presence in LiveView |> A Simple Example

 Normally I'm not a big fan of things that seem like magic, but in the case of Phoenix Presence I actually love it.
-I love the way you can very simply add Phoenix Presence to your Phoenix app and you suddenly get tracking info on who's online at any given time.
+I love the way you can very simply add Phoenix Presence to your Phoenix app and easily track user's presence with it.
 Amazing!
 I will definitely dig into the internals at some point in the future, but for now I wanted to show a very simple example of using Phoenix Presence inside LiveView!

 Let's see how that would work.

 ## Who's reading?

-We are going to build a very simple but powerful feature for the blog you are currently reading.
-We will add an indicator at the top of the page that shows how many people are currently reading this page.
+We are going to build a very simple but powerful feature for the blog you're currently reading.
+We'll add an indicator at the top of the page that shows how many people are currently reading this page.
 So where do we want this indicator?
-Preferable this would reside on the same page as a blog post so that it would indicate for every individual blog post how many users are currently reading that article.
+Preferably this would reside on the same page as a blog post so that it would indicate for every individual blog post how many users are currently reading that article.
 To do this, we'll create a very small LiveView component inserted in the markdown of our post.
 Just like we did in my [last post](https://realworldphoenix.com/blog/2020-01-28/rendering_markdown) when I rendered scrambled text.
 At a later stage I will probably want to make it more generic, but for now let's focus on getting this to work for this blog post.

 If you head over to my [interactive blog](https://realworldphoenix.com/blog/2020-02-11/simple_phoenix_presence), you can see this counter in action!